GrandMoff100/HomeAssistantAPI/docs/advanced.rst

 Persistent Caching
 ********************

-Persistent caching is making your requests cache between :ref:`Client` objects, and between runs, and contexts (:code:`with client:` statements) persist.
+Persistent caching is exactly what it means.
+It's making your requests cache between :ref:`Client` objects, and between runs, and contexts (:code:`with client:` statements), well... persist.
-Rather than the default which is saving the cache to memory and erasing it after each context and run.
+Rather than the default behavior, which is saving the cache to memory and erasing it after each context and run.

 If you want to persist your requests cache you can pass your own caching backend and expire after amount to :ref:`Client`'s init method.